-FDA warns of seizure risk in some users of e-cigarettes
+FDA warns of potential seizure risk in some users of e-cigarettes

-(Reuters) - The U.S. Food and Drug Administration on Wednesday warned of the potential safety risks from the use of e-cigarettes after it found certain users had suffered from seizures.
+(Reuters) - The U.S. Food and Drug Administration on Wednesday warned of potential safety risks from the use of e-cigarettes after it found certain users had suffered from seizures.

-However, the agency said here could not yet say for certain that e-cigarettes are causing the seizures.

 The agency said it has identified 35 reported cases of seizures following use of e-cigarettes between 2010 and early 2019.

-The FDA said the cases warrant an investigation into whether there is in fact a connection.
+However, the agency said here it could not yet say for certain that e-cigarettes had caused the seizures and the cases warrant an investigation into whether there is in fact a connection.

+Seizures or convulsions are known potential side effects of nicotine poisoning and have been reported in relation to intentional or accidental swallowing of nicotine-containing e-liquids, according to the FDA statement.

+E-cigarettes have been a divisive topic in the public health community, with some focusing on the benefit of shifting smokers to less harmful nicotine products, while others fear it would create a new generation addicted to nicotine.

 Reporting by Saumya Sibi Joseph in Bengaluru; Editing by Shailesh Kuber